-This Chia Pudding is a nice way to start of the day for breakfast or as a delicious snack and it can easily be made to be vegan and gluten free.
-Customize it with your favorite berries and sweeten with maple syrup. (vegan option, paleo, gluten free, keto friendly)
+This Chia Pudding is a nice way to start the day for breakfast or as a delicious snack and it can easily be made to be vegan and gluten-free.
+Customize it with your favorite berries and sweeten it with maple syrup. (vegan option, paleo, gluten-free, keto-friendly)

 It’s essentially chia seeds in milk – either regular milk (I use whole) or non-dairy and you stir the seeds in and leave it to chill in the refrigerator 2 hours or overnight and viola!
 You have luscious chia pudding ready to go!